-ACS Award for Distinguished Service in the Advancement of Inorganic Chemistry
+ACS Award For Distinguished Service In The Advancement Of Inorganic Chemistry

-Adams, 62, received a B.S. degree in chemistry in 1969 from Pennsylvania State University and a Ph.D. degree in 1973 from Massachusetts Institute of Technology.
-He began his career with a two-year stint at the State University of New York, Buffalo, followed by 10 years at Yale University.
-He joined the faculty at the University of South Carolina in 1984.
+Casey has been a member of the editorial board of several ACS journals, including the Journal of the American Chemical Society, Organometallics, and Organic Letters.
+His awards include the ACS Award in Organometallic Chemistry, the Arthur C. Cope Scholar Award, and the Alexander von Humboldt Senior Award.

-Adams received the 1999 ACS Award in Inorganic Chemistry, a 1999 Alexander von Humboldt Senior Scientist Award, a 2000 Chemical Pioneer Award from the American Institute of Chemists, and the 2005 Henry J. Albert Award of the International Precious Metals Institute.
+Scientists of the quality of Casey “set the standards not just for their students and their competitors in research, but for all the areas in which they offer their services,” says Daryle H. Busch, a past-president of ACS and a chemistry professor at the University of Kansas.
+“Casey deserves recognition for raising the standards in organometallic chemistry research, in the education of graduate students in organometallic chemistry, in the service of the many organizations that serve inorganic and especially organometallic chemistry, and in the conduct of the leadership of the American Chemical Society itself.”

-Adams will present the award address before the Division of Inorganic Chemistry.
+Casey will deliver the award address before the Division of Inorganic Chemistry.

 Join the conversation